prajaktagd/research-paper-on-db/docs/research-paper.md

 - **Cost** - One of the main challenge in data localization is cost, which includes building or renting data centers, as well as cost of complying with multiple laws and regulations.
 - **Limited Access** - Data localization can limit access to data as it may not be accessible to users outside the country or region in which it is stored.
 - **Complexity** - It can also be complex to implement as it involves transferring data between different locations.

+### API Compatibility

+API compatibility of database refers to the ability of different versions of a database to interact with each other using a consistent set of **Application Programming Interfaces**(APIs).
+API Compatibility ensures that applications built in one version can seamlessly migrate with another version without significant modifications.
+The level of the API Compatibility can vary depending on the specific database management system(DBMS) being used.
+Some databases like MySQL and PostgreSQL, have well-defined and widely adopted APIs which are supported by various programming languages and frameworks.

+On the other hand, proprietary databases with unique features may have their own APIs that are specific to that particular system.
+In such cases compatibility may be limited to the applications developed for that database.

+To ensure API Compatibility, it is important to consider factor like version of the database software, language and framework being used.
+It is beneficial to consider the documentation and resources provided by the database to understand the APIs and its compatibility.

+### Integration with outside data

+Integration with outside data refers to the process of bringing data from multiple source together across an organization to provide a complete, accurate and up-to-date applications and business processes.
+It includes data replication, ingestion and transformation to combine different type of data to be stored in a target place such as a data warehouse or data lake-house.

+Following are the primary approaches to integrate data with external services:

+- **ETL** - It is a traditional type of data-pipeline which converts raw data to match the target system via extract, transform and load.
+This allows for fast and accurate data analysis in the target system and is most appropriate for small datasets which requires complex transformations.

+- **ELT** - This is also a data pipeline that supports immediately load and transformation of data within target system.
+This approach is more appropriate when datasets are large and timeliness is important, since loading is quite quicker.

+- **Data Streaming** - Instead of loading data into a new target system, data streaming provides continuous flowing of data from source to target.

+- **Application Integration** - Application Integration allows separate applications to work together by moving or syncing data between them.
+Mostly the applications have their APIs for transactions of data, which helps automation tools to maintain integration efficiently.

+- **Data Virtualization** - Like Data Streaming, Data Virtualizations also delivers data in time, but only when it is requested by a user or an application.
+This unifies view of data and makes data available on demand by combining data from different systems.